-An out of control truck works more like a missile than a vehicle – at least in terms of the destruction it can cause.
-Despite the fact that Mt.
-Vernon and Skagit County are relatively safe places to be, Interstate 5 is often a very dangerous place to be.
-For example, I-5 was the scene of a 23-vehicle pileup a few years ago, as well as another eight-vehicle pileup in April 2019.
+An out-of-control truck works more like a missile than a vehicle – at least in terms of the destruction it can cause.
+Even though Mt.
+Vernon and Skagit County are relatively safe places to be, Interstate 5 is often a very dangerous place to drive.
+For example, I-5 was the scene of a 23-vehicle pileup a few years ago, and another eight-vehicle pileup in April 2019.
 Both accidents involved 18-wheeler trucks.
 In case of a truck accident in Mt.
 Vernon area, our legal team and our Mt.
-Vernon truck accident lawyer will help you.
+Vernon truck accident lawyers are here to help.

 More Importantly, We Get Results

-We could win every award available to personal injury attorneys, but we would still consider our firm a failure if we were not able to translate this expertise into concrete results for our clients.
+We could win every award available to personal injury attorneys, but we would still consider our firm a failure if we could not translate this expertise into concrete results for our clients.
 Fortunately, however, our track record is stellar.
 Some of our results in recent years include:

 - $800,000 for a victim hit by a big rig truck (the largest wrongful death jury verdict in Kittitas County history);